turtlemonvh/django-vagrant-chef-simple/README.md

 This project provides a template for a simple configuration for setting up a development environment for django with vagrant and chef.
 [Honza's django-chef][0] provided much of the code for starting this project.
 Cookbooks are cloned directly from [opscode][cookbooks].

 After following the instructions below, you will have a simple bare-bones configuration for your project running.
-This project uses [apache2 with mod_wsgi][django_apache_modwsgi].
+This project uses [apache2 with mod_wsgi][django_apache_modwsgi] and mysql as the database.
 Static files are served directly with apache.
 This configuration may not be perfect for performance, but it is easy to understand and fairly easy to set up.

 Right now this project is only tested with the precise32 box provided on vagrant's website.
 I plan to expand the project to work with other flavors of Ubuntu as well as CentOS and RedHat soon.